 Lysosomal Storage Disorders Program

-Since the onset of enzyme replacement therapy for Gaucher disease in 1990, Children’s National Medical Center has been the regional center for the diagnosis and management of children and adults with lysosomal storage disorders (LSDs).
+Since the onset of enzyme replacement therapy for Gaucher disease in 1990, Children’s National has been the regional center for the diagnosis and management of children and adults with lysosomal storage disorders (LSDs).
 As the largest program in the mid-Atlantic, the LSD program combines advanced clinical care with opportunities for participation in clinical and basic research.

 Our team members from the Division of Genetics and Metabolism have extensive experience in the care of children with LSDs affecting the central nervous system, including Tay-Sachs disease.
 The clinic coordinates care for more than 60 children and adults with these rare disorders.
-View diagnoses currently managed in the program.

 The program offers diagnosis and evaluation of LSDs at a weekly clinic, substrate reduction, and pharmacologic chaperone therapy for LSDs.
 We also provide enzyme replacement therapy infusions for Gaucher, Fabry, and Pompe disease, as well as MPS I (Hurler Syndrome), II (Hunter Syndrome), and VI (Marateaux-Lamy Syndrome).